Nebraska Laws and Incentives

 The Nebraska Department of Revenue will refund taxes paid on compressed natural gas, liquefied natural gas, and propane when the fuel is used to operate buses capable of carrying seven or more passengers within or near a municipality.
 (Reference Nebraska Revised Statutes 66-6,100 and 66-6,109.01)

 Ethanol and Biodiesel Tax Exemption

-Motor fuels sold to an ethanol or biodiesel production facility and motor fuels manufactured at and sold from an ethanol or biodiesel facility are exempt from certain motor fuel tax laws the Motor Fuels Division of the Nebraska Department of Revenue enforces.
+Motor fuels sold to an ethanol or biodiesel production facility and motor fuels manufactured at and sold from an ethanol or biodiesel facility are exempt from certain motor fuel tax laws enforced by the Motor Fuels Division of the Nebraska Department of Revenue.
 (Reference Nebraska Revised Statutes 66-489 and 66-496)

 Compressed Natural Gas (CNG) Vehicle Incentives - Metropolitan Utilities District (MUD)

 Residential gas customers in the Omaha area served by the MUD are eligible for a $500 rebate for the purchase of a dedicated CNG vehicle.
 Rebates are in the form of a pre-paid fuel card and are available on a first-come, first-served basis.
-Applicants must provide proof of purchase for the vehicle to qualify.
 Additional restrictions may apply.
 Commercial rebates are available on a case-by-case basis.
-For more information, see the MUD CNG Rebates website.
+For more information, see the MUD Rebates website.

 Laws and Regulations

 Ethanol Infrastructure Grant Authorization